 When I was scratching my head and trying to figure out how to start my introduction for this article – “11 reasons you should start crafting”, I came across an inspiring video at the right time.

-This reminds me of other amazing “old” folks whom I came across some time ago.
-I can’t remember their detailed stories but all I can recall is that they are simply marvelous.
+This reminds me of other amazing “old” folks I came across some time ago.
+I can’t remember their detailed stories, but all I can recall is that they are simply marvelous.
 The age is above 60 years old.

-Note: You may find some of the links at the end of this article should you want to know more.
-Some of the information I read from the local newspapers which I don’t have the details as I don’t keep the papers.
+Note: You may find some links at the end of this article should you want to know more.
+I read the information from the local newspapers which I don’t have the details as I don’t keep the papers.

 - A 60+ years old lady learns ballet around this age and excels